marakere/jubilant-temperature-data-logger/README.md

 # jubilant-temperature-data-logger
-Rest API to accept the temperature reading from the sensor attached to the RasberryPI.
-Ability to perform the CRUD operations.
+IOT backed application used to store the temperature readings and expose the REST API's to post and get the temperature readings.